Semantic Segmentation with a Sparse Convolutional Neural Network for Event Reconstruction in MicroBooNE: The Network

 \section{The Network}

+\sssnet treats each wire-plane separately, therefore three networks are trained one for each wire-plane.
+The architecture of the networks is similar however, the masking and the derived set of network weights are unique to each network.
+No data are shared between the different planes.

-The main idea behind \sssnet\ is that, prior to training, masking is performed on the image to distinguish between important and non-important pixels.
+The main idea behind \sssnet\ is that, prior to training, masking is performed on the image to distinguish between important and non-important pixels, the masking is done on the feature vector (the pixel intensity this work).
 The input data therefore are reduced from $\mathrm{N} \times \vec{f}$ to $\mathrm{N}_{th} \times{d}\times\vec{f}$.
 N is the total number of pixels in the image and scales exponentially with the image dimension (N=$3456 \times 1008$ for images produced by MicroBooNE). $\vec{f}$ is the feature vector (the intensity of the pixel for the input layer in this analysis), $d$ is the dimension of the image ($d=2$ in this analysis), and $\mathrm{N}_{th}$ is the number of pixels passing selection criteria (masked).
 Using the sparse representation, the data stored, as well as the number of computations done for a convolutional layer, scales linearly with the number of pixels passing selection criteria instead of as a function of the total number of pixels.

 \sssnet\ processes images using a sparse algebra as opposed to a dense one.
 Using \sssnet\ provides several benefits over using the dense CNN.
 The key benefit is the reduction in the time and memory consumption.
-The nature of the sparse representation drastically improves the time for processing an event from $\approx$\,5\,s to $\approx$\,0.5\,s (The performance test where done on a Intel core i7-8750H CPU 2.2\,GHz).
+The nature of the sparse representation drastically improves the time for processing a $512 \times 512$ image (this is the size of an image from the training sample see Sec.~\ref{sec:data}) from $\approx$\,5\,s to $\approx$\,0.5\,s (The performance tests were done on an Intel core i7-8750H CPU 2.2\,GHz).
+This improvement in the computation time reduces it below the time required of I/O which becomes the current bottleneck.
 In addition, as pixels of no interest (e.g., 0 intensity) are not saved, the memory consumption for inference is reduced from $\approx6$\,GB to $\approx1$\,GB.
-As a consequence a full image can be inferred in a timely manner on a single CPU, unlike in the dense case where the images were cropped into $\approx64$ smaller images.
+As a consequence, a full image can be inferred in a timely manner on a single CPU, unlike in the dense case where the images were cropped into $\approx64$ smaller images.
+Looking at the total CPU wall-time needed to analyze the current MicroBooNE open data set of $\approx 5 \times 10^19$ protons on target, a total of 195875 events (three planes each) requires $\approx2267$\,days for the dense case and only $\approx1.13$\,days in the sparse case (assuming a batch size of 1 as required by the dense case, due to CPU memory limitation).
 Due to these advantages, the image inference can be performed utilizing commonly available computing resources provided by numerous high throughput computing facilities.